 So much fun!
 But we've got lots more to look forward to in the weeks ahead as well.
 Especially with Thanksgiving on the horizon...

 And besides the side dishes at Thanksgiving dinner, the leftovers from Thanksgiving are my favorite part of the holiday!

-I love reheating them, of course, or making a breakfast scramble, but I also love turning them into entirely new dishes.
+I love reheating them, of course, or making my famous Thanksgiving leftovers breakfast hash, but I also love turning them into entirely new dishes.